 What’s in an Avvo Rating?
 Chances are that it already has rated you online, and keeps a profile for everyone else to see—including your potential clients.

 By Martha Chan, Marketing Consultant for Family Lawyers

 By now, almost all lawyers know about Martindale Hubbell’s lawyer ratings, but not everyone is aware of Avvo’s ratings.
 Do you know that there might be a profile about you on www.Avvo.com, which might display peer and client reviews as well as rating you as a lawyer?
 If you know about it, are you happy with your rating?
-Not all attorneys think their rating is accurate, so I interviewed Mark Britton, Avvo’s founder and CEO, to gain some insights on his company and its lawyer rating system.
+Not all attorneys think their rating is accurate, so I interviewed Mark Britton, Avvo’s founder, and CEO, to gain some insights on his company and its lawyer rating system.

 Although Avvo is a relatively new player in the online lawyer directory/ratings game, it has gained momentum with online users, lawyers, and investors since its launch in 2007.
-Monthly visits to Avvo currently stand at 5 million+; the company has rated more than 97% of U.S. lawyers, and 160,000 of those actively participate in the website by providing 3 million searchable answers.
+Monthly visits to Avvo currently stand at 5 million+; the company has rated more than 97% of U.S. lawyers, and 160,000 of those actively participating in the website by providing 3 million searchable answers.